-Alley Cat Allies opposes feeding bans for feral cats.
-These bans are inherently cruel and do not come close to achieving their intended goals.
+Alley Cat Allies opposes feeding bans for community cats.
+Feeding bans are cruel and do not achieve their goal of removing cats.
 Feeding ban laws, ordinances, and policies are misguided policy and are wholly ineffective.

 Feeding bans do not work, and are not scientifically supported.